-Asiate’s contemporary American cuisine is creatively accented with modern, artistic touches, presenting one of the most unique dining experiences in Manhattan.
+Asiate’s modern American cuisine features sophisticated interpretations of traditional fare that is accented with artistic touches, presenting one of the most unique dining experiences in Manhattan.
 A combination of gracious service, inventive cuisine, stylish décor and stunning views ensure that the restaurant is a hit with both guests and locals alike.

 Using Central Park views for inspiration, the focal point of the restaurant is an incredible tree-branch sculpture symbolizing trees in winter.
 Hanging from the ceiling, it is breathtaking in both scope and style.
-Add to this a huge wall of wine housing over 1,300 bottles and a seasonal menu featuring fresh, local produce, and you have the perfect environment in which to enjoy delectable cuisine.
+Add to this a huge wall of wine showcasing over 1,500 bottles and a menu featuring unexpected pops of flavor, interesting textures and beautiful visual presentations, and you have the perfect environment in which to enjoy delectable cuisine.

 Visit Destination MO for a related article

 Creatively accented with artistic touches, Asiate offers contemporary and modern cuisine.
-Using only the freshest, most flavourful ingredients, menu highlights include Lobster with spring peas, baby carrots and orange blossom as well as Wagyu Beef with smoked potato purée and red wine reduction.
+Using only the freshest, most flavourful ingredients, menu highlights include Seared Hudson Valley Foie Gras with hickory broth, strawberry umeboshi and smoked duck, Butter Poached Maine Lobster with summer corn, sauce gribiche and bacon as well as Wagyu Beef with smoked potato purée and red wine reduction.

-Open for breakfast, lunch and dinner, we offer guests the choice of an a la carte menu, three-course prix fixe menu and for dinner, a seven-course Tasting menu.
-On the weekend, our three-course, prix fixe brunch menu attracts visitors and locals alike and includes such comfort food favourites as Brioche French Toast with sugar peach compote, pecan toffee syrup and whipped lemon mascarpone cream.
+Open for breakfast, lunch and dinner, we offer guests the choice of an a la carte menu, two-course prix fixe Power Lunch menu and for dinner, a seven-course Chef’s Tasting Menu.
+On the weekend, our three-course, prix fixe brunch menu attracts visitors and locals alike and includes elevated comfort foods such as Smoked Salmon Pastrami Benedict and “Cinnamon Roll” French Toast.

 A former art student and graduate of The School of Culinary Arts in Houston, Texas, Chef de Cuisine Angie Berry draws upon her background in the arts as well as the unique cultural happenings in New York City when creating her artistic and innovative menus.